Monday, 31 January 2011

 You just got to love it when the sun shines.

 Girls ogle the four mates openly.
-Our boys bulge noticeably in their shorts.
-One girl wolf-whistled.
+Our boys notice and smile amongst themselves.
+One girl wolf-whistles.
+The boys can’t help but look back.

 They are heading to the Yarra for a BBQ with the rest of the footy team.